earth-insights/SegEarth-R1/README.md

 - **`2025-04-15`**: 🔥🔥🔥 We release the paper of SegEarth-R1 on [arXiv](https://arxiv.org/abs/2504.09644).
 The code and dataset are scheduled to be released in May.

+## 🔧 Usage：

+Follow the guidelines below to set up:

+* [ Preparation ⚙️](docs/Preparation.md): Instructions for organizing datasets and pretrained weights for proper model training and inference.

+* [Installation 💻](docs/Installation.md): Set up the `segearthr1` conda environment, install dependencies, and clone the repo.
+* [Training 🏋️‍♂️](docs/Training.md): Run `train.sh` with DeepSpeed, modifying parameters like data and model paths for training.
+* [Evaluation 🎯](docs/Evalution.md): Run `eval.sh` to evaluate the model, updating paths as needed.

 ## ⭐️ Citation